Kyuu-Ji/htb-write-up/book/write-up-book.md

 After trying out different Web vulnerabilities like **SQL Injection** and **XSS**, none of the input fields of the pages resolve in errors.
 This means the _Sign In / Sign Up_ page should be focused and the _admin_ user could be taken over somehow.

-In the HTML source code of _index.php_ on the login form there is some JavaScript that says that the username should not be more than 20 characters:
+In the HTML source code of _index.php_ on the login form is some JavaScript that says that the username should not be more than 20 characters:
 ```
 (...)
 alert("Please fill name field.
 Should not be more than 10 characters");